themubiin/themubiin/README.md

 ## About Me

-I am a Software Engineer and the Founder & CEO of **WebDextro Ltd**, with a relentless focus on building high-impact digital infrastructure.
+I am a Web Developer and the Founder & CEO of **WebDextro Ltd**, with a relentless focus on building high-impact digital infrastructure.
 My work spans the full stack, from architecting robust SaaS platforms to integrating complex AI/ML pipelines that drive automation and business intelligence.
 I thrive on translating abstract technical challenges into high-performance, secure, and scalable products.

 *   **Engineering Focus:** Distributed systems, scalable SaaS architecture, and AI-driven workflow automation.
 *   **Full Stack:** Mastery of Laravel, Flutter, Vue.js, and modern cloud-native technologies.
 *   **Mindset:** Open-source advocate, product-focused engineer, and continuous learner.

 ### Open To
-*   Full-time Engineering & Architectural roles.
+*   Full-time Development & Architectural roles.
-*   AI Project consulting and RAG pipeline development.
 *   Open-source collaborations and technical mentoring.
 *   Strategic startup partnerships and consulting.